 After completing the course:

-- students have gained knowledge of and insight in the attempts at world government and the functioning of international organisations in particular historical contexts;
+- students have gained knowledge of and insight in the functioning of international organisations in particular historical contexts;

-- students are well-equipped to study the dynamics as well as the workings of international organisations;
+- students are able to study the intricacies of national and international politics as well as the inner workings of international organisations;

-- students have acquired knowledge of the main developments and questions of international politics since the early modern period as far as political issues, conventions and institutions are concerned;
+- students have acquired knowledge of the main developments and questions of international politics since the French Revolution as far as political issues, conventions and institutions are concerned.